The Last Emperor: Plot

 By 1950, the 44-year-old Puyi, former Emperor of China, has been in custody for five years since his capture by the Red Army during the Soviet invasion of Manchuria.
 In the recently established People's Republic of China, Puyi arrives as a political prisoner and war criminal at the Fushun Prison.
 Soon after his arrival, Puyi attempts suicide, but is quickly rescued and told he must stand trial.

-42 years earlier, in 1908, a toddler Puyi is summoned to the Forbidden City by the dying Empress Dowager Cixi.
+Forty-two years earlier, in 1908, a toddler Puyi is summoned to the Forbidden City by the dying Empress Dowager Cixi.
 After telling him that the previous emperor had died earlier that day, Cixi tells Puyi that he is to be the next emperor.
 After his coronation, Puyi, frightened by his new surroundings, repeatedly expresses his wish to go home, but is denied.
 Despite having scores of palace eunuchs and maids to wait on him, his only real friend is his wet nurse, Ar Mo.

 As he grows up, his upbringing is confined entirely to the imperial palace and he is prohibited from leaving.
 One day, he is visited by his younger brother, Pujie, who tells him he is no longer Emperor and that China has become a republic; that same day, Ar Mo is forced to leave.
 In 1919, Reginald Johnston is appointed as Puyi's tutor and gives him a Western-style education, and Puyi becomes increasingly desirous to leave the Forbidden City.
-Johnston, wary of the courtiers' expensive lifestyle, convinces Puyi that the best way of achieving this is through marriage; Puyi subsequently weds Wanrong, with Wenxiu as a secondary consort.
+Johnston, wary of the courtiers' expensive lifestyle, convinces Puyi that the best way of achieving this is through marriage; Puyi subsequently marries Wanrong, with Wenxiu as a secondary consort.

 Puyi then sets about reforming the Forbidden City, including expelling the palace eunuchs.
 However, in 1924, he himself is expelled from the palace and exiled to Tientsin following the Beijing Coup.
 He leads a decadent life as a playboy and Anglophile, and sides with Japan after the Mukden Incident.
 During this time, Wenxiu divorces him, but Wanrong remains and eventually succumbs to opium addiction.
 In 1934, the Japanese crown him "Emperor" of their puppet state of Manchukuo, though his supposed political supremacy is undermined at every turn.
 Wanrong gives birth to an illegitimate child, but the baby is murdered at birth by the Japanese and proclaimed stillborn.
 She is then taken to a clinic where her physical and mental state declines even further.
 Puyi remains the nominal ruler of the region until Japan's capitulation.
 He decides to surrender to the Americans but before he can leave, he is captured by the Soviet Red Army and handed over to the Chinese.